20 best Hokkien prawn mee stalls in SG for the avid Singaporean foodie [Nov 2024 update]

 Order Delivery: foodpanda Deliveroo

-19. Yang Zhou Hokkien Sotong Mee
+17. Yang Zhou Fried Hokkien Sotong Prawn Mee

 While not as famous as most of their contemporaries on this list, Yang Zhou Hokkien Sotong Mee still deserves a spot here.
 It’s a favourite among the elderly in Bukit Merah, delivering them a more old-school rendition of the fried noodles.

-The Fried Hokkien Mee (S$4/S$5/S$6), as mentioned is the old-school wet-style rendition.
+The Fried Hokkien Mee (S$5/S$6/S$7), as mentioned is the old-school wet-style rendition.
 While it tones town on the wok hei, it makes up for it by infusing the noodles with prawn stock and a good sprinkling of pork lard.

 The only caveat to some is that there are no beansprouts in their dish.

-20. Original Serangoon Fried Hokkien Mee
+18. Original Serangoon Fried Hokkien Mee

 Hokkien mee - Original Serangoon Fried Hokkien Mee